2020 Singaporean general election: Background

 According to Article 65(4) of the Constitution, the maximum term of any given Parliament is five years from the date of its first sitting following a general election, after which it is dissolved by operation of law.
 However, the prime minister may advise the President to dissolve Parliament at any time during the five-year period.
 A general election must be held within three months after every dissolution of Parliament.
 Elections are conducted by the Elections Department (ELD), which is under the Prime Minister's Office.

-There are 93 elected seats in Parliament organised into 14 Single Member Constituencies (SMCs) and 17 Group Representation Constituencies (GRCs).
-Each SMC returns one Member of Parliament using the first past the post (FPTP) voting system, while each GRC returns four or five MPs through the party block voting electoral system, where at least one of whom must be from the Malay, Indian or other minority communities.
+There are 93 elected seats in Parliament organised into 14 single-member constituencies (SMCs) and 17 group representation constituencies (GRCs).
+Each SMC returns one Member of Parliament using the first-past-the-post (FPTP) voting system, while each GRC returns four or five MPs through party block voting (the general ticket).
+At least one candidate in each GRC team must be from the Malay, Indian or other minority communities.
 A group of candidates wishing to stand for election in a GRC must all be members of the same political party, or a group of independent candidates, resulting in a situation where the victorious party obtains 100% of the seats in a given GRC.
 The voting age in Singapore is 21 years, with eligibility to voters who were born before 1 March 1999.

 On 23 June 2020 at 16:00 Prime Minister Lee Hsien Loong announced during a live televised announcement that President Halimah Yacob had dissolved the 13th Parliament of Singapore on the same day and had issued a writ of election with nominations to be held a week later on 30 June 2020.

 The returning officer was Tan Meng Dui, a former deputy secretary at the Ministry of National Development and CEO of the National Environment Agency.
 This is his first election as Returning Officer, taking over from Ng Wai Choong who had served in this role in the previous general election.

 Political parties

-The governing People's Action Party has been in power since 1959 and is currently led by the prime minister, Lee Hsien Loong.
+The governing People's Action Party, having been in power since 1959, was led by Lee Hsien Loong throughout the election period.
 The leading opposition party is the Workers' Party led by Pritam Singh, with six elected seats and three NCMP seats before the election.
 A total of ten opposition parties challenged the ruling party in this election.